KGFCH2/Career_Go/INSTRUCTIONS.md

 )
 ```

-### Fallback System
+### 🔄 Fallback System

-If AI is unavailable (no API key, rate limited, network error), the system falls back to CSV dataset matching with keyword-based skill matching.
+If AI is unavailable (no API key ❌, rate limited ⏱️, network error 🌐), the system automatically falls back to CSV dataset matching with keyword-based skill analysis.

-## Frontend Architecture
+## 🎨 Frontend Architecture

-### Template Inheritance
+### 📝 Template Inheritance

 All templates extend `base.html`: